auth0/docs/articles/client-platforms/jquery/08-calling-apis.md

 ---
 title: Calling APIs
-description: This tutorial will show you how to use $.ajaxSetup() to make authenticated API calls.
+description: This tutorial demonstrates how to use $.ajaxSetup() to make authenticated API calls.
 ---

 <%= include('../../_includes/_package', {